 The OAW serves an important function on campus.
 The representatives from each area and division assist in the training, organization, and reporting of assessment data at course and program level.
-The method by which this data is reported has evolved as the group has reviewed and refined its processes.
-What was once reported via Excel spreadsheet into CurricUNET, is now being accomplished through direct input through eLumen software.
-Faculty now have the ability to review disaggregated data, enabling deeper analysis and action.
-As assessment processes have strengthened, CTE and traditional assessment schedules have been aligned on a two-year cycle. (insert cycle visual, Senate and College Council minutes) This new schedule allows for two iterations of assessment and program review to better inform the five-year curriculum update.
-(OAW website with cycle updates NITA)
+The OAW communicates assessment and achievement results to the Academic Senate.
+Assessment of the process led to a major change: what was once reported via Excel spreadsheet into CurricUNET, is now being accomplished through direct input through eLumen software.
+Faculty have the ability to review disaggregated data, enabling deeper analysis and action.
+As assessment processes have strengthened, the College has aligned CTE and traditional assessment schedules on a two-year cycle. (insert cycle visual, Senate and College Council minutes) This new schedule allows for two iterations of assessment and program review to provide more comprehensive information to the five-year curriculum update process.
+(OAW website with cycle updates NITA; Handbook; The Basics; Five-year Schedules; Workgroup; Workgroup Discussions; eLumen: New database (began transition in fall 2015); Newsletter on Outcomes Assessment) A reporting function in eLumen enables reflection and sharing between faculty members.
+Assessment mapping provides the means to roll up course level learning outcomes to institutional learning outcomes, providing a global view of student learning at the College.

-Training for the migration into eLumen began in the fall of 2015, and is ongoing.
-(Nita’s training emails, training videos, canvas shell) The OAW faculty coordinator facilitates the migration and completion of assessment data reporting.
-The processes, schedules, and evidence of discussions are all publicly posted and accessible for constituent review and use.
-Some important links are listed below:

-Handbook

-The Basics

-Five-year Schedules

-Workgroup

-Workgroup Discussions

-eLumen: New database (began transition in fall 2015)

-Newsletter on Outcomes Assessment

-Outcomes Assessment results used to be stored in CurricUNET: Public can search the results and reflections of outcomes assessments by course.
-With the move to eLumen, aggregated results of student learning will soon be available for the community to view.

-eLumen, includes a report generating and sharing function.
-Information can be shared between faculty members through a structure of permissions, enabling people who serve in different institutional roles to view different elements of the report.
-A reflection template enables faculty to store, view, and share reflections on student learning.
-Faculty members have the ability and the freedom to discuss their student data and student learning reflections at the course level or the departmental level or the program level.
-Assessment mapping has provided course level learning outcomes that roll up to institutional learning outcomes to provide a global view of student learning at the College.
 (Mapped assessment data)

 3. The assessment results of student learning and student achievement in the baccalaureate program is used in the communication of academic quality.

 Assessment results of student learning and student achievement in the baccalaureate degree will follow the same processes as those followed for AS/AA/Certificate courses.
 Assessments will begin with the delivery of the program in fall 2017.

-Analysis and Evaluation:
+Student learning outcomes are identified for each course and for the program.
+(SLOs and PLOs) Analysis and Evaluation:

-MJC communicates results of success, retention, and completion through common avenues such as the Scorecard, ACCJC annual reports, and through dashboards on the MJC Research and Planning website.
+MJC communicates results of success, retention, and completion through common, public avenues such as the Scorecard, ACCJC annual reports, and through dashboards on the MJC Research and Planning website.
 Information that documents career planning and corresponding wages is also available when exploring CTE programs.
-Learning assessment, including disaggregated data, is analyzed through assessment data and learning outcomes that are mapped from CLOs to PLOs, GELOs, and ILOs.
+Faculty analyze learning, including disaggregated data, through assessment data and learning outcomes that are mapped from CLOs to PLOs, GELOs, and ILOs.
 Student achievement data is also assessed through council and committee discussion and individual review of institutional data.
-With the acquisition and implementation of additional analytic tools, the College is beginning to recognize the important intersection of student learning and student achievement.
+With the acquisition and implementation of additional analytic tools, including eLumen, the College is beginning to recognize the important intersection of student learning and student achievement.
 Future analysis will develop greater capacity to identify ways to improve both measures.

 Standard I.C.4